telefonicaid/fiware-orion/doc/manuals/user/metadata.md

 "metadata": [ "previousValue" ]
 ```

-will cause to include `previousValue` but will remove any other metadata that
+will cause to include `previousValue` but will exclude user metadata that
 attributes in the notification may have.
 If you want to get `previousValue`
 *and* any other "regular" metadata then use: